doitian/rfcs/rfcs/0221-change-since-relative-timestamp/0221-change-since-relative-timestamp.md

 The first stage will activate the new consensus rule starting from a specific epoch.
 The mainnet and testnet will use different starting epochs and all other chains will use the new rule from epoch 0.

-After the fork is activated, the old rule will be replaced by the new rule starting from the genesis block in all chains.
+After the fork is activated, and if the transactions in the old rule all satisfies the new rule, the old consensus rule will be removed and the new rule will be applied from the genesis block.

 ## Backward compatibility

-Because the new consensus rule is looser than the old one, this proposal must be deployed via a hard fork.
+Because the new consensus rule is stricker than the old one, this proposal can be deployed via a soft fork.